mayukhmondal/ABC-DLS/examples/Examples.md

 - --test_size 1000 and --tolerance .01
 Same as above for CV
 - --ssfile [examples/YRI_FRN_HAN.observed.csv](YRI_FRN_HAN.observed.csv)
 To define the observed csv file.
 Here we put YRI_FRN_HAN (Yoruba, French and Han Chinese) from the [High Coverage HGDP data](https://doi.org/10.1126/science.aay5012) SFS file as SS.
 Having header is mandatory.
 It can have multiple lines.
 Individual line signifies same summary statistics coming from different individuals.
-If have many lines, every line will run independently for abc analysis (unlike for parameter estimation or SMC, where an average of the predicted values will be used).
+If have many lines, every line will run independently for abc analysis (unlike for parameter estimation or SMC, where an average of the nn predicted values will be used).
 - --frac  4.636757528
 This option will define a fraction that has to be multiplied with observed data if the length of the simulated region does no match with observed or real data.
 For example, I have simulated 3gbp regions per individual in this particular case, but the real data comes after filtering around 647mbp region.
 To make it equal, I have to multiply the observed data with (3gbp/647mbp) or 4.636757528
 - --csvout